-- Note 1: Higher capacitance increases the stability of oscillator but also increases the start-up time. - 2: Since each resonator/crystal has its own characteristics, the user should consult the resonator/crystal manufacturer for appropriate values of external components. - 3: Rs may be required to avoid overdriving crystals with low drive level specification. - Always verify oscillator performance over the VDD and temperature range that is expected for the application.
+- Note 1: Higher capacitance increases the stability of the oscillator but also increases the start-up time. - 2: Since each resonator/crystal has its own characteristics, the user should consult the resonator/crystal manufacturer for appropriate values of external components. - 3: Rs may be required to avoid overdriving crystals with a low drive level specification. - 4: Always verify oscillator performance over the VDD and temperature range that is expected for the application.

+FIGURE 3-4: CRYSTAL/CERAMIC

+RESONATOR OPERATION

-CRYSTAL/CERAMIC RESONATOR OPERATION (HS OR HSPLL CONFIGURATION)
+(HS OR HSPLL

+CONFIGURATION)